xrdocs/programmability/_blogs/MDT-with-TIG.md

 If you are well-verse with MDT, YANG models and sensor-group, destination group and subscription, please follow the steps to establish MDT.
 Otherwise you might want to go through this post first.

 MDT consists of two main components.
-Firstly, there's a network device (such as a router) equipped with pre-installed YANG models and a running grpc server.
-Through MDT, this network device continuously streams data at specified time intervals.
-Secondly, the TIG stack comes into play, which consumes, stores, and presents this data visually.
+Firstly, there's a router equipped with pre-installed YANG models and a running grpc server.
+Through MDT, this router continuously streams mtetrics at specified time intervals.
+Secondly, the TIG stack, which consumes, stores, and presents this metrics visually.

 Let's delve into the individual elements of the TIG stack:

-1. **Telegraf** : This tool gathers data from the network device and stores it in the InfluxDB time series database.

-2. **InfluxDB** : Responsible for storing the data received from Telegraf, InfluxDB then forwards it to Grafana.
-Grafana utilizes this data to create visual representations.

-3. **Grafana** : By retrieving data from InfluxDB, Grafana generates various types of visualizations, including graphs, pie charts, and statistics.
+# TIG Stack

+1. **Telegraf** :Collects router metrics and stores them in a Time Series Database (TSDB).

+2. **InfluxDB** :TSDB that stores metrics from Telegraf.
+Forwards data to Grafana for visualization.

+3. **Grafana** :Receives metrics from InfluxDB and displays them visually (graphs, charts) for analysis.

+# gRPC Dial-out

+The objective is to create a Dial-out MDT, wherein a router initiates a grpc channel with a collector, specifically Telegraf.

+As this is a Dial-out MDT, the collector must be operational and prepared to receive data when router initiates a grpc channel.
+The initial focus will be on configuring the collector aspect.

+## Collector configuration

+To establish the TIG configuration, the subsequent topology and steps will be used:

 ![MDT-TIG.png]({{site.baseurl}}/images/MDT-TIG.png)

-We will now establish a **Dial-out** MDT where in network-device initiates a grpc channel with collector (here, telegraf).

-Since this is Dial-out MDT, the collecor should be up and running so that it is ready to collect the data when network-device initiates a grpc channel.
-So we'll first configure the collector side.

-In order to configure TIG, we will use the following steps:

 Step1: Create a following telegraf.conf file.